So, what is WordPress?

 WordPress is a CMS (Content Management System), the most popular in fact.
 A CMS allows you to create, edit, organize and publish the content on your site through an online application.
 With a CMS you can add or delete pages from your site, you can edit text on your pages, you can change the images in your gallery, and much more, all without a single line of code.
 It’s a great tool allowing you to manage and maintain your website.
 And without any knowledge of HTML or CSS!

 There’s nothing worse than having to call up your developer (and pay them) to change something as simple as the address in your footer because your office relocated or to remove Ted from the employee page because he retired early and moved to Tampa.
-Through the WordPress Dashboard, right on your browser, you can make any content changes you need to.
-The interface is super user-friendly, organized and simple.
-You can edit your About page, publish a blog post, update your headshot, whatever your heart desires.
-I absolutely love this about WordPress.
-Because as your business grows and changes, so should your website.
-WordPress puts that power in your hands.
+There’s a lot of buzz about WordPress being impossible to edit yourself, but if you work with the right developer – this isn’t the case!

 I have yet to reach a standstill with WordPress- if I can think it up, I can make it happen.
 Once known as purely a blogging platform, WordPress is now capable of anything and makes up a majority of CMS based sites on the web today.
 That includes large dynamic websites, online stores, portfolios, as well as plenty of blogs.